 • Your photography knowledge in the theoretical sense – Photography is an intricate art form, with many different aspects to consider with every individual image you take.
 There are some basics to know, such as understanding lighting, framing, angles, dimensions, depth perception and more.
 The main things you should learn are the previously mentioned factors, as well as what is named the “Formal Elements”, which detail things like texture, colour, and perspective.
 These elements are vital for every image, and even if an image does not cover the entire list, making sure you focus on a few of them is key to taking a great, sellable photo.

-• Professional camera equipment – Of course, if this is your first time starting in photography, you do not want to invest in an expensive camera from the jump.
+• Professional camera equipment – Of course, if this is your first time starting in photography, you do not want to invest in an expensive camera from the start.
 You should invest in a simple, cheap-range camera that is still going to have enough quality in the images to sell them.
 Charging clients for your work will also require a high quality from each photograph.
 You do not need to invest in things like tripods and flashes right from the beginning, but they are something to consider for the future of your photography side hustle.

 • A portfolio (collection) of your best images – This portfolio should be built up over some time, with a large variation of images.
 You can make smaller, themed portfolios for specific image types – such as Wedding Photography or Product Photography – but it is good to have a collective portfolio that contains all of your best images so that potential clients can see how you adapt to different styles, lighting ranges, and other factors.
 Your portfolio should contain the highest quality versions of your images, as well as a range of natural and edited images to display your skills for both variations.
 Your portfolio can also be both physical and online, while online portfolios are preferred in today’s age as technology steams ahead.